peering-manager/peering-manager/docs/integrations/napalm.md

 * Discovering BGP sessions setup on a device for an IXP
 * Polling BGP state for known BGP sessions

-MAPALM uses a concept of driver to interact with devices.
+NAPALM uses a concept of driver to interact with devices.
 Drivers for some well known network operating systems (Junos, IOS-XR, …) are provided out of the box.
 If the hardware is not supported, installing third-party drivers is required.
 Most people do it by adding Python packages corresponding to drivers